 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS RP and Sony Alpha A7R III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 |Sony A99 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y|

 |Sony A7R II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 Studio photographers will appreciate that the Sony A7R III (unlike the Canon RP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Canon RP and the A7R III are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the Canon RP does not have a direct predecessor.
+The Canon RP is a recent model that features in the current product line-up of Canon.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon RP better than the Sony A7R III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.